ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kecontact/README.md

 * (Sneak-L8) enable currTime for manual use and X2 even in passive mode
 * (Sneak-L8) minimum verison für js-controller now 5.0.19
 * (Sneak-L8) set currTimer timeout default value from 0 to 1
+* (Sneak-L8) support new option "setBoot" of c-series stating firmware 3.10.57

 ### 2.2.0 (2024-06-23)
 * (mcm1957) Adapter requires nodejs >= 18 and js-controller >= 5 now.